guregu/php/README.md

 ### How does it work?

+It just runs the WebAssembly version of Trealla Prolog and writes CGI ([RFC 3875](https://datatracker.ietf.org/doc/html/rfc3875)) output to stdout.

 #### cgi-bin

-It just runs the WebAssembly version of Trealla Prolog and writes CGI ([RFC 3875](https://datatracker.ietf.org/doc/html/rfc3875)) output to stdout.
+Runs the `main/0` predicate from a `.pl` file matching the file path.

 #### public_html